Let’s Learn About 3 Keto Smoothies for Constipation

 Strawberry (3 large9

 You can adjust their rates according to your daily calorie needs.

-Get the kefir, sliced strawberries and a few drops of extra virgin olive oil.
+Get the kefir, sliced strawberries and a few extra virgin olive oil drops.
 Combine them all and run your smoothie maker for a short time.
 That’s all.